mauricesvay/Routino/doc/README.txt

    recorded and these set default limits on the types of traffic allowed.
    More specific information about permissions for different types of transport are also recorded as are maximum speed limits.
-Further restrictions like oneway streets, weight, height, width and length limits are also included where specified.
+Further restrictions like one-way streets, weight, height, width and length limits are also included where specified.
 Additionally a set of properties of each highway are also recorded.
 The processing of the input file is controlled by a configuration file which determines the